Lei Yue Mun Park and Holiday Village

-Lei Yue Mun Park and Holiday Village is a holiday village located in the east of Shau Kei Wan, facing Lei Yue Mun, with an area of 22.97 hectares.
-It used to be Lyemun Barracks, barracks for the British soldiers stationed in Hong Kong prior to its conversion into a holiday village, the only holiday camp owned by the government in the urban districts of Hong Kong (Hong Kong Island and Kowloon).
+Lei Yue Mun Park and Holiday Village is a holiday village in the east of Shau Kei Wan, facing Lei Yue Mun, with an area of 22.97 ha.
+It was formerly known as Lyemun Barracks, barracks for the British soldiers stationed in Hong Kong, before being converted into a holiday village.
+It is the only holiday camp owned by the government in the urban districts of Hong Kong (Hong Kong Island and Kowloon).

 History

 Early Construction

 Lyemun Barracks was named after the fishing village of Lei Yue Mun.
 The old Lyemun Barracks was one of the earliest and most important British Army fortifications in Hong Kong.
 Situated at the northeast corner of Hong Kong Island overlooking the eastern approach to the Victoria Harbour, Lei Yue Mun occupied a strategic position.
-In 1885, the military decided to build a permanent infrastructure at Lei Yue Mun and later in 1889, the land was transferred to the War Department for the construction.
+It was for this reason that the British army had already constructed barracks on Sai Wan Hill just south of the coastline as early as 1844.
+However, the rampant spread of diseases such as malaria and dysentery at the time caused many soldiers and civilians to fall ill and die, leading the British forces to subsequently withdraw.
+Eventually, amid fears of potential incursions from Russia and France, the British army elected to build permanent infrastructure and fortifications at the entrance to the Lyemun Channel in 1885, with funds allocated by the then Governor of Hong Kong, Sir John Pope Hennessy.
+Later in 1889, the land was transferred to the War Department for the construction.
 The Barracks consisted mainly of three portions: